Ejura

 Ejura is a town and the capital of Ejura/Sekyedumase, a district in the Ashanti Region of Ghana.
-Ejura has settlement population of 70,807 people.
+Ejura has settlement population of over 130,000 people as of the 2021 population census conducted in Ghana.
 Ejura is the largest maize producing district in the Ashanti Region of Ghana.
 It is in the far north of the region, near the Afram River.
 Ejura is connected by highways with the towns of Mampong, Yeji and Techiman.
 Ejura is home to the Digya National Park / Kujani Game Reserve.

+Ejura people are also Ashanti people.
+They are living from agriculture.
+The traditional celebration of these people is Sikiyerene based on yam production.